Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Experiments

 \subsubsection{Tasks and Metrics}

 \textbf{Task 1: Scraper (Contact-Rich Cleaning).} The robot must maintain surface contact to clean debris.
 We trained the policy on 150 demonstration episodes collected across 3 table heights using 4 training tools.
-We evaluate on both seen and 4 unseen tools with 2 unseen table heights.
+We evaluate on both seen and 4 unseen tools with 2 unseen table heights and 2 trials each (16 trials in total per split); dynamic stopping criteria yield 46--72 individual scrape attempts per split.
 Metrics include \textit{Success Rate (SR)} (\% of trials maintaining contact) and \textit{Cleaning Efficiency (Eff)} (\% of debris removed).
 An additional \textit{Normalized Efficiency (Eff Norm)} is included to offset the effect of different scraper blade lengths.

 \textbf{Task 2: Crayon Drawing.} Picking up an asymmetric crayon (or pencil) to draw a cross.
-The policy was trained on 120 episodes across 3 heights using 3 training crayons and was evaluated on 2 unseen heights.
+The policy was trained on 120 episodes across 3 heights using 3 training crayons and was evaluated on 2 unseen heights and 3 trials each (18 trials in total per split).
 Success requires precise force modulation to leave a visible trace without snapping the crayon.
 Metric: \textit{Drawing Consistency} (0-1 score reflecting completeness/visibility).
 The preliminary stage of picking up the crayon, which requires visual semantics generalization to unseen crayons/pencils, is reported in Appendix \ref{app:crayon_picking}.

 \textbf{Task 3: Peeler.} Peeling a carrot with a handheld peeler.
-We trained the policy on 60 demonstration episodes using 2 training peelers.
+We trained the policy on 60 demonstration episodes using 2 training peelers and evaluated on 20 seen-peeler trials and 30 unseen-peeler trials.
 This task tests the cross-category generalization of our perception module, as the contact field model was aligned using only scraper data.
 Metrics: Percentage of Successful \textit{Contact} and \textit{Cut-in}, and \textit{Peel Quality} (avg. peel length).